BBVA is now PNC. For more information, see our PNC CD Rates page.

 Should You Get a BBVA CD Account?

 Whether or not you should get a CD with BBVA will depend on your savings goals.
-If you want a CD that is less than one year long or more than three years long, you will need to go to another bank.
-BBVA only has a few term options and they are all between one and three years in length.
+If you want a CD that is six or nine months long or more than three years long, you will need to go to another bank.
+BBVA only has a few term options and they are all between eleven months and three years in length.
 (Again, local branches may offer more term options so be sure to call around.)
-The rates for are competitive, but you can certainly find higher rates.
+The rates are competitive, but you can certainly find higher rates.
 If you are already planning to bank entirely online, consider some online banks like Ally or Synchrony.

 If your primary goal is an IRA CD, BBVA is enticing, because it allows you to make multiple contributions per year.
 Other banks and brokers do offer longer term options though.